 The complainant and the respondent in an incident that includes sexual misconduct or physical assault may have a support person present during the hearing process.
 Students may select one support person per conduct process and this support person must be a member of the Cornish community.
 A support person who accompanies a student is present for emotional support only and may not speak on the students behalf.
 The student and the support person may confer at reasonable times as determined at the sole discretion of the Administrative Hearing Officer.
-A student involved in another type of incident may have a support person (same characteristics as noted above) upon the approval of the Administrative Hearing Officer at least 24 hours prior to the scheduled hearing.
+A student involved in another type of incident may have a support person (same characteristics as noted above) upon the approval of the Administrative Hearing Officer.
+A request should be made via email to the Administrate Hearing Officer at least 24 hours prior to the scheduled hearing.
 If the student's request is approved, other students (Respondent(s) and Complainant(s) involved in the hearing will be afforded the same opportunity to have a support person present.
 The support person may not also serve as a witness.